ISSac25E/RTX-V1/readme.md

 The Center-Side-Switcher each are configured through their EEPROM and include an integrity check on boot-up

 The configuration is mostly included for the button configuration

+### Other
+This is where the program for the master device is.
+This is also where the development code is stored.
+The master device facilitates the communication for each of the devices.

+The master buffers the packets and waits for the receiving device to become available before transmitting the packet.
+Each slave device has a simple address that allows other devices to target it with packets.

+This protocol was designed to be reliable with a low chance of packet loss